OscarBackman92/WafflerestPP4oscar/TESTING.md

 Tests were performed on the create booking to ensure that:

-1. A customer cannot book a date in the past. need to check
+1. A customer cannot book a date in the past. need to check -> Error message "Bookings in the past are not allowed".
-2. A customer cannot book if no tables are available for the amount of guests
+2. A customer cannot book if no tables are available for the amount of guests, Error message for The selected tabel can only accommodate Table size guests.
-3. A customer cannot edit a booking with an increased guest size if there are no tables for with that size or more.
+3. A customer cannot edit a booking with an increased guest size if there are no tables for with that size or more. for The selected tabel can only accommodate Table size guests.
 4. Forms cannot be submitted when required fields are empty.
+Error messages requiring for more input

 ## Unit Testing